-In the event that a clarification is necessary as determined by the question author or his/her designee, a faculty member may issue a clarification during the assessment.
+If clarification is necessary as determined by the question author or his/her designee, a faculty member may issue a clarification during the assessment.
 The faculty member shall clearly convey the change(s) in an appropriate manner.
 Such clarifications must take place prior to the submission of the first completed assessment.